Log in with RealMe

 When deciding on the best vehicle choice for your agency, you should consider the following questions:

-• How will this vehicle be used? ie short or long trips.
+• How will this vehicle be used? short or long trips?
 Passengers or cargo?

-• What environment will the vehicle predominantly be used in? ie urban, open road or off-road.
+• What environment will the vehicle mostly be used in?
+For example, urban, open road or off-road.

-• How many passengers will it need to cater for?
+• How many passengers will it need to carry?

-• Are there any specific vehicle requirements within your health and safety or Human Resources policies that need to be considered?
+• Are there any specific vehicle requirements in your health and safety or human resources policies that need to be considered?

 • 2

-Review the vehicles catalogue and select your vehicle(s)
+Review the vehicles catalogue and make a shortlist

 You can use the motor vehicles catalogue to compare vehicles across:

-• vehicle details (class, sub-class, make, model, TCO rankings, body-style, fuel, and transmission options)
+• vehicle details (class, sub-class, make, model, total cost of ownership rankings, body-style, fuel, and transmission options)

 • vehicle capability